-3.6.9 Children at risk of 'Honour- Based' Violence including Female Genital Mutilation
+3.6.9 Children at risk of 'Honour- Based' Abuse including Female Genital Mutilation

-So called 'honour-based' violence encompasses incidents which have been committed to protect or defend the honour of the family and/or community, including breast ironing, female genital mutilation (FGM) and forced marriage.
-Monkfield Park takes these concerns seriously and staff are made aware of the possible signs and indicators that may alert them to the possibility of HBV through training.
-Staff are required to treat all forms of HBV as abuse and follow the procedures outlined in this policy.
+So called 'honour-based' abuse (HBA) encompasses incidents, which have been committed to protect or defend the honour of the family and/or community, including breast ironing, female genital mutilation (FGM) and forced marriage.
+Monkfield Park takes these concerns seriously and staff are made aware of the possible signs and indicators that may alert them to the possibility of HBA through training.
+Staff are required to treat all forms of HBA as abuse and follow the procedures outlined in this policy.